PingOne Advanced Identity Cloud

 Figure 1.
 Policies protecting resources

-When PingOne Advanced Identity Cloud denies a request due to a failed condition, it can send advice to the PEP, so that the PEP can take remedial action.
+When Advanced Identity Cloud denies a request due to a failed condition, it can send advice to the PEP, so that the PEP can take remedial action.

 For example, a user wants to access a particular website.
 The website is protected by a policy that requires authentication level 1, but the user authenticated with an email address and password, which is configured as authentication level 0.
 The user cannot access the website.
-PingOne Advanced Identity Cloud sends advice, prompting the PEP to request the user to reauthenticate using a one-time password to gain authentication level 1.
-Now PingOne Advanced Identity Cloud grants access to the protected page.
+Advanced Identity Cloud sends advice, prompting the PEP to request the user to reauthenticate using a one-time password to gain authentication level 1.
+Now Advanced Identity Cloud grants access to the protected page.

 Policy decisions

-PingOne Advanced Identity Cloud matches policies to resources to make policy decisions.
+Advanced Identity Cloud matches policies to resources to make policy decisions.

 For a policy to match: